joelwmale/joelmale.com/content/blog/how-to-get-started-as-a-freelance-developer/index.md

 I'll leave you with this:

 Follow [this guy](https://twitter.com/kylepdotco) asap, and if you can, join myself and other devs at [the best comunity for freelancers](https://freelanceryachtclub.com/).

+## Psst.. how can we work together?

+I am the Managing Director of [Pixel](https://wearepixel.com.au), a digital agency helping eCommerce brands convert and scale.

+Reach out to me via the website for a chat and let's see if we can work together to make something great.